MediaPlay-Discord/os/README.md

 Although it's being worked on by 3 people - UN4YA, Dimitris Savu, and Linerly - you could help by editing the PPTX file!

 ## Why bother using PowerPoint?
 It's proprietary.
 We know about this.
-One of us had an idea to make it in Scratch - which technically has a lot more features than PowerPoint - but most of us can use PowerPoint or any other program (like LibreOffice Impress, which Linerly uses it) anyway.
+One of us had an idea in mind to make it in Scratch - which technically has a lot more features than PowerPoint - but most of us can use PowerPoint or any other program (like LibreOffice Impress, which Linerly uses it) anyway.

 ## Can I submit ideas?
 You can submit by going to the Issues section of this repository, thanks!